 - Password Field

-It is essential to install Firefox browser on your system for enabling PasswordFox to capture the password list.
+It is essential to install the Firefox browser on your system for enabling PasswordFox to capture the password list.
 To activate the program simply run the ‘PasswordFox.exe’ executable file.
 Once activated the main window will display the entire password list for the last used profile.

 Thus, PasswordFox can prove to be a useful tool to back up your login information.
 However, it is important to keep in mind though the list is exported as a text or HTML file it is not encrypted and therefore should be stored securely.